 Administration of a dormant company

 Even though your company may be dormant, you are still required to file a Confirmation Statement which includes a Persons with Significant Control (PSC) register every year.
-This costs £15 if you file online, or £30 if you file a paper return.
+This costs £13 if you file online, or £40 if you file a paper return (Feb 2021).
+See the GOV.UK details here.

 If you decide to appoint a Company Secretary, Director, or need to change the details of any of these officers while the company is dormant, you must notify Companies House.
 The same goes for any change of registered address.
 You can submit any of these changes online with the WebFiling service, or with the relevant Paper Form.